Ak-Gautam/sRAG/README.md

 # sRAG

 Work in progress, lol!
-That side rpoject that never gets complete.
+That side poject that never gets complete.

+A lightweight RAG implementation to quickly run it with oss models and vector stores.